coder187/ci-ms4-concerttravel/README.md

 [Link to live site](https://ci-ms4-concerttravel.herokuapp.com/)

-Project - Full Stack Frameworks With Django - Code Institute
+Project - Full Stack Frameworks With Django - Code Institute An application developed with Django web framework to allow users purchase individual seats to concerts.
+Stripe integration allows for secure credit card transactions.
+Orders and user Profiles are persisted to Postgres database.
+Content is hosted by Amazon Web Services.
+Users can create profiles and view t

 ## User Experience (UX)
 ### Scope